marelyscrespo/ml-probability-projects/langevin-sampling/ULA applied to BLR/README.md

 ### Related Preprint
 > M. Crespo
-> *Discretisation of Langevin diffusion in the weak log-concave case*,
+> *Discretisation of Langevin diffusion in the weak log-concave case*.
+Preprint.
+2024

 ## References